truenas/middleware/docs/userguide/freenas_storage.rst

 Import Disk
 ~~~~~~~~~~~~~

-The :menuselection:`Volume --> Import Disk` screen, shown in Figure 8.1f, is used to import a single disk or partition that has been formatted with a
+The :menuselection:`Volume --> Import Disk` screen, shown in Figure 8.1f, is used to import a **single** disk or partition that has been formatted with a
 supported filesystem.
 FreeNAS® supports the import of disks that have been formatted with UFS, NTFS, MSDOS, or EXT2.
 The import is meant to be a temporary
-measure in order to copy the data from a disk to a volume.
+measure in order to copy the data from a disk to an existing volume.
 Only one disk can be imported at a time.

 **Figure 8.1f: Importing a Disk**

 |import.png|

 .. |import.png| image:: images/import.png
-    :width: 2.8in
+    :width: 4.2in
-    :height: 2.2in
+    :height: 3.5in

 Input a name for the volume, use the drop-down menu to select the disk or partition that you wish to import, and select the type of filesystem on the disk.